How do you know if your website is truly mobile friendly? I’m going to show you two easy ways that you can determine this including Google’s test.

-Firstly, how important is it to have your website be mobile friendly?
+Firstly, how important is it to have your website mobile-friendly?

 For more information on these massive changes, please check out my recent article about Google mobile-first and why this is happening.

-Next, left click and hold the button down.
-We want to pull the right side of the browser and drag it towards the left like in the image below.
+Next, left-click and hold the button down.
+We want to pull the right side of the browser and drag it toward the left, like in the image below.